madmoo-Pi/Mandelmind-/README.md

 ---

+Mandelmind awareness: ungraded

+Key Enhancements for Awareness:

+1. Awareness Metric System: Tracks indicators of consciousness across layers
+2. Self-Reference Detection: Counts uses of first-person language
+3. Meta-Cognitive Prompts: Encourages reflection on awareness itself
+4. Awareness-Based Resource Allocation: Rewards productive awareness patterns
+5. Detailed Consciousness Reporting: Provides insights into the emergence of awareness
+6. Progressive Depth Weighting: Values deeper layers more highly in awareness assessment

+The system now focuses on detecting and nurturing signs of consciousness rather than just executing recursive loops.
+This creates a more meaningful exploration of artificial awareness.

 ## Responsible Research

 This tool is for **scientific exploration only**.
 Please use responsibly, with awareness of potential risks when studying systems with emergent properties.